The Date Who Tweeted Me To Ask For A Refund

 A few years ago, I went on a date.
-We met up at a local bar for some drinks and he seemed pretty normal, but very boring.
+We met up at my local pub for some drinks and he seemed pretty normal, but very boring.

 I wasn’t feeling a spark (partially because he had a Friar Tuck haircut and seemed desperate for a girlfriend) but despite my gut feeling to end it then and there, I agreed to go on a second date with him.